-The candidate will be using electrophysiology, two-photon imaging, optogenetics/chemogenetics and behavioral tests to study the alteration of neural circuit and translational development with autism mouse models.
+The candidate will be using brain slice electrophysiology, in vivo two-photon imaging, optogenetics/chemogenetics and behavioral tests to study the alteration of neural circuit and translational development with autism mouse models.

 Applicants should have a PhD in neuroscience or a related field.
-Experience in electrophysiology, imaging or behavioral tests is preferred.
+Experience in electrophysiology, imaging or behavioral tests is preferred but not required.

 Interested individuals please contact Dr. Shiyong Huang (email@example.com) with the following: 1) a letter briefly describing your research interests, 2) your curriculum vitae, and 3) the names and contact information of 2-3 references.